Jun-NIBS/MouseBrainAtlas/README.md

 # Installation

-This system has been tested on Linux Ubuntu 16.04.
+This system has been tested on Ubuntu 16.04.
 The feature extraction step can be significantly accelerated using GPU (80 seconds per image using a single Nvidia Titan X, 15 seconds using 8 GPUs, compared to 30 minutes using CPU).

 ```
 git clone https://github.com/ActiveBrainAtlas/MouseBrainAtlas.git